KyleMcSweeney3/discord-bot-test/README.md

 5. /randompokemon -> Provides high level pokedex data on a random pokemon
 6. /shinylookup `pokemon` -> Displays a front and back view of the requested pokemon in its shiny form.
 7. /shinyhunt `pokemon` -> Rolls at default shiny odds for the requested pokemon.
 Displays shiny form if successful.

+### Currency Commands
+**All currency commands must be prefixed with a '!' rather than a '/'.**
+1. !balance -> Displays your current PokeBUX balance.
+2. !shop -> Shows all available items in the PokeBUX Shop
+3. !inventory -> Shows all your current items in your inventory
+4. !buy `item` -> Purchase an item from the currency shop.
+5. !leaderboard -> Displays a leaderboard of players with the most PokeBUX.

 ## Dependencies
 [PokeAPI](https://pokeapi.co/)